 Dyslexia is an inherited condition which appears to affect more boys than girls and the genetic component has been found to play an important role in the development of this condition.
 In dyslexic patients, structural differences in the way the brain is wired up during development stage have been found.
 There has been found a deficit in a special pathway between the eye and the brain- the “magnocellular pathway&”- in dyslexic individuals.
 Many people with dyslexia have also found to be deficient in omega-3 unsaturated fatty acids.

 Dyslexia a constitutional disorder, as it is an outcome of a constitutional problem (genetic factors).
 Homeopathy is definitely recommended for the management of dyslexia.
-Special modified teaching methods and educational environment, special tutoring, summer school, speech therapy, or placement in special classes helps the dyslexics to cope up better.
+Specially modified teaching methods and educational environment, special tutoring, summer school, speech therapy, or placement in special classes helps the dyslexics to cope up better.
 Homeopathic treatment is extremely effective in the cases of Dyslexia and strongly recommended. along with other supportive therapies.

 Best Homeopathic Doctor & Treatment for Dyslexia in India.
 Just Call at +91 7087462000 and make an appointment with Dr. Singhal Homeo, and get Homeopathic Treatment.
 If you are suffering from a health condition, you can get an online video consultation at Dr. Singhal Homeo and get your medicines delivered across India and in countries like the Lithuania, France, Spain, Italy, Macau, Thailand, Hong Kong, Nigeria, Australia, USA, UK, Scotland, Austria, Canada, and Singapore.